Important information about Assurance Wireless Broadband Internet Access Services on the T-Mobile Network and T-Mobile's

 To provide the best possible experience for the most possible customers on their Assurance Wireless-branded plans, and to minimize capacity issues and degradation in network performance, T-Mobile manages significant high-speed data usage on the vast majority of its consumer offerings through prioritization.
-Heavy Data Users (customers using over 35 GB on Assurance Wireless plans), will have their data usage prioritized below the data usage (including tethering) of other customers at times and at locations where there are competing customer demands for network resources, which may result in slower data speeds.
+Heavy Data Users (customers using over 35 GB on Assurance Wireless plans in a bill cycle), will have their data usage prioritized below the data usage (including tethering) of other customers at times and at locations where there are competing customer demands for network resources, which may result in slower data speeds.
 At the start of the next bill cycle, the customer's usage status is reset, and this data traffic is no longer prioritized below other traffic.
 Customers who use data in violation of their Rate Plan terms or Assurance Wireless Terms and Conditions may be excluded from this calculation.
 Tethering data is included in this calculation.
 Data used for Assurance Wireless’s customer service applications do not count towards customers' usage for this calculation.
 To help avoid application of this practice, and reduce mobile data consumption, customers can set automatic updating of apps, podcasts and file downloads to run off Wi-Fi (making sure to connect to Wi-Fi to update applications and system periodically).